zcash/zips/zip-bolt-support.rst

 where ``serializedScript`` is as follows:

 	OP_IF
-	  <time-delay> OP_CSV OP_DROP 2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIG
+	  2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIG
 	OP_ELSE
-	  <cust-pubkey> OP_CHECKSIGVERIFY OP_BOLT
+	  <cust-pubkey> OP_CHECKSIGVERIFY 1 OP_BOLT
 	OP_ENDIF

 * ``bindingSig``: a signature that proves that (1) the total value spent by Spend transfers - Output transfers = value balance field.

-The customer (in collaboration with the merchant) creates their initial commitment transaction before sending the funding transaction to the network (since  the customer needs to know they can get their money back).
-Once both customer and merchant commitment transactions have been created, the customer should broadcast the funding transaction and waits for the network to confirm the transaction.
+The customer (in collaboration with the merchant) creates their initial closing transaction before sending the funding transaction to the network (since  the customer needs to know they can get their money back).
+Once both customer and merchant closing transactions have been created, the customer should broadcast the funding transaction and waits for the network to confirm the transaction.
 After the transaction has been confirmed, the payment channel is established.

-2.2 Commitment Transactions
+2.2 Closing Transactions
 -------------
-2.2.1 Customer commitment transaction
+2.2.1 Customer closing transaction
 ----
-The customer commitment transaction is generated by the customer during the channel establishment but is not broadcast to the network.
-The customer's commitment transaction (below) contains two outputs: (1) an output that can be spent immediately by the merchant or (2) another output that can be spent by either the customer after a relative timeout (or a certain number of blocks) or the merchant with a revocation token.
+The customer closing transaction is generated by the customer during the channel establishment but is not broadcast to the network.
+The customer's closing transaction (below) contains two outputs: (1) an output that can be spent immediately by the merchant and (2) another output that can be spent by either the customer after a relative timeout or the merchant with a revocation token.
 This approach allows the merchant to see the customer's closing transaction and spend the output with a revocation token if the customer posted an outdated closure token.

-The customer's commitment transaction is described below.
+The customer's closing transaction is described below.

 * ``version``: specify version number
 * ``groupid``: specify group id
-* ``locktime``: should be set such that commitment transactions can be included in a current block.
+* ``locktime``: should be set such that closing transactions can be included in a current block.
 * ``txin`` count: 1

    - ``txin[0]`` outpoint: references the funding transaction txid and output_index
    - ``txin[0]`` script bytes: 0
-   - ``txin[0]`` script sig: 0 <<opbolt-mode> <channel-token> <closing-token>> <cust-sig> <OP_IF <time-delay> OP_CSV OP_DROP 2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIG OP_ELSE <cust-pubkey> OP_CHECKSIGVERIFY OP_BOLT OP_ENDIF>
+   - ``txin[0]`` script sig: 0 <<channel-token> <closing-token>> <cust-sig> <OP_IF 2 <cust-pubkey> <merch-pubkey> 2 OP_CHECKMULTISIG OP_ELSE <cust-pubkey> OP_CHECKSIGVERIFY 1 OP_BOLT OP_ENDIF>

 * ``txout`` count: 2
 * ``txouts``: